OmerNouri2/Course-Registration-System-Client-Server-socket-programming/README.md

 Thread per client server:
 mvn exec:java -Dexec.mainClass=”bgu.spl.net.impl.BGRSServer.TPCMain” -
 Dexec.args=”<port>”

-The server directory should contain a pom.xml file and the src directory.
-Compilation will be done from the server folder using:

-mvn compile

 # Program Execution :
 run the following commands:
 > tar -zxf #ID1_#ID2.tar.gz